ABOUT SCMHRD

 Particulars Dates

-Notification of Acceptance of Abstract: 15th August 2024
+Notification of Acceptance of Extended Abstract: 16th August

 Guidelines for Abstract Submission